 The Blacklist is used to block emails from being sent to certain email addresses or domains at the moment of sending.

-You can still add blacklisted contacts to a campaign.
+You can still add blacklisted leads to a campaign.

-Before each email is sent, the system checks if the contact’s email address or domain appears on your blacklist.
+Before each email is sent, the system checks if the leads email address or domain appears on your blacklist.

-If a match is found, the email will not be sent, and the sequence is stopped for that contact.
+If a match is found, the email will not be sent, and the sequence is stopped for that lead.

 Blocking known bad or risky domains.